 by Liz Attebery

-Blake Charlton is the author of Spellwright and Spellbound, two critically acclaimed fantasy novels.
-He is currently working on his third novel, Spellbreaker.
+Blake Charlton is the author of the Spellwright Trilogy, a critically acclaimed fantasy series.
 Charlton graduated from the Stanford University School of Medicine in 2013 with Scholarly Concentrations in Biomedical Ethics and Medical Humanities, and is now a resident physician in the Internal Medicine program at the University of California San Francisco hospital.
 While attending Yale University as an undergrad, he won many awards for his academic achievements and work in the community, including the John Spangler Nicholas Scholarship, for greatest academic achievement and service to the community, and the Mifflin Prize for “general excellence in the English major.”
 He graduated summa cum laude and Phi Beta Kappa in 2002.